jckhnk/general_cs/README.md

 general_cs
 ==========

-An assortment of functions I wrote in order to learn more about CS fundamentals.
+An assortment of functions I wrote in order to learn about CS fundamentals.